20 Dec Our Park & Playgrounds remain open

 >> Join our volunteer team <<

-Park and Playgrounds – open 9am-6pm from the 1st April (5pm closing until 31st March)– 7 days a week
+Park and Playgrounds – open 9am-7pm from the 1st May – 7 days a week

 Our park and playgrounds remain open for local families and children aged 16 and under.
-From the 1st April, we will be extending the current opening hours of the park from 9am-5pm to 9am-6pm, moving to 7pm closing at the beginning of May.
-We are delighted to also be reopening our café during the Easter holidays and look forward to welcoming you all back for some scrumptious snacks, hot drinks and kids pack ups!
+From the 1st May, we have been extending the current opening hours of the park from 9am-6pm to 9am-7pm.
+We are delighted to also be reopening our café during the half term and weekends during term time.
+We look forward to welcoming you all back for some scrumptious snacks, hot drinks and kids pack ups!
 You can find more information on our café here

 PLEASE NOTE: Our staff will start clearing the park 15 minutes before park closing each day, to allow time for people to leave on time.